Search for Gabby Petito’s boyfriend continues after body found

 An attorney who has been acting as a spokesman for Petito’s family asked in a statement that the family be given room to grieve.

-Attorney Richard Benson Stafford indicated that the family would make a public statement at a later date, and he thanked officials with the FBI, Grand Teton Search and Rescue and other agencies that participated in the search for Petito.
+Attorney Richard Benson Stafford indicated the family would make a public statement at a later date, and he thanked officials with the FBI, Grand Teton Search and Rescue and other agencies that participated in the search for Petito.

 “The family and I will be forever grateful,” Stafford said in a statement.